rundeck/docs/docs/manual/execution-lifecycle/job-resume.md

 The plugin will load the stored state contents, and start a new execution with the resume state, proceeding to execute the previously failed step with the same inputs.

+If the Rundeck server is interrupted, such as an application or server crash, before the workflow state is serialized and stored the execution will not be able to resume from the failed step.

 ## Requirements